Government Museum, Tiruchirappalli: Exhibits

 The museum has both indoor and outdoor exhibits of up to 2000 objects.
 Some of the indoor exhibits include epoch artefacts like megalithic sculptures, carvings, Stone Age inscriptions, musical instruments, tools, currencies and Chola-era coins, paintings, photographs, rare documents, palm-leaf manuscripts, fossils, tribal life of pachamalai and kohli hills, weapons and cannonballs used by Hyder Ali, early day snaps from BHEL company, Srirangam temple model, Rockfort temple model and philatelic materials.

 The stone idols in the sculpture park forms the outdoor exhibits.
 The park opened on 17 Apr 2012 has about 45 Hindu sculptures of gods and goddesses dating 13th century to 18th century including sacrificial altar, stone nandis and lingams.

 The museum also has an ecology section which houses a collection of rare insects, birds and mammals.

 A rare sculpture from Tanjavur paintings displaying Lord Thirumal as crawling Krishna is on the display.
 The display of Goddess Durga, Saint Manickavasagar, Chandra Sekhare and Lord Nataraj can also be seen.

 Timing

-It is open throughout the year (Morning 10.00 AM to Evening 5.00 PM except every Friday).
+It is open throughout the year (Morning 10.00 a.m. to Evening 5.00 p.m. except every Friday).